Lesson 2a - Diatonic Scales

 If we accept that music is “organized sound”, then the methods used to organize sound will define all aspects of its composition.
 For this course, the majority of music that we’ll study will be tonal music, meaning music that is organized around a central pitch called the tonic.

-When we build a tonality around a tonic pitch, every pitch in the tonality can be considered to have a set distance, or interval, between it and the tonic.
+When we build a tonality around a tonic pitch, every pitch in the tonality has a set distance, or interval, between it and the tonic.
 It is these intervallic relationships that differentiate one pitch collection from another, and we can categorize each pitch collection by studying their commonalities and differences.

 Intuiting tonality

-As we begin our study of measuring the distances between pitches, we could begin by counting the smallest possible distance between two pitches and then using that as a unit to measure.
+As we study the distances between pitches, we could begin by counting the smallest discernable distance between two pitches and then using that sum as a unit.
 (And we will do exactly this later in this unit.)

 This clip of Bobby McFerrin working with a crowd of scientists demonstrates our ability to intuit musical scales beautifully.
 Notice that he never needs words to explain the relationships, but instead builds a relationships to the first pitch in the spontaneous composition.